Guaranteed Admission to SDSU for SDCCD Students

 • You meet the eligibility requirements for guaranteed admission.

-• You are not currently enrolled at four-year institution for either fall or spring.
+• You are not currently enrolled at a four-year institution for either fall or spring.

 Do I need to be enrolled full time in the fall and spring at SDCCD to be eligible?